Pregnancy and Whole30: balancing pregnancy and a whole30-based diet!

 Just a little peak into the life of a pregnant lady 🙂

 So for those of you who don’t know, which may be a few since I guess I haven’t “officially” announced it on the blog – we are expecting our third child!!
-We are so excited to meet this little nugget in October and I wanted to do a couple posts as I move through this third pregnancy to let you know how things are going and to track how I feel during this pregnancy, compared to my previous two.
+We are so excited to meet this little nugget in October and I wanted to do a post as I move through this third pregnancy to let you know how things are going and to track how I feel during this pregnancy, compared to my previous two.

 During my first two pregnancies I ate fairly healthy, but I definitely did not eat anything close to a Whole30/Paleo diet.
 I had some complications at the end of my first pregnancy, ending up on bed rest with high blood pressure and then developing preeclampsia following my daughter’s birth.
 My second pregnancy was better, no high blood pressure or preeclampsia, but I gained quite a bit of weight (I want to say 60+ pounds!).
 I was REALLY interested this time around to see if my changes in eating habits would change my pregnancy and, if so, how.
 My main goal (other than just staying healthy and keeping this little nugget safe) was to keep my energy up (as much as possible being pregnant with two kids) and to keep my weight in check.